-TU's governance structure and the relationships between the different levels of the organization are spelled out in TU bylaws.
+TU's governance structure and the relationships between the different levels of the organization are spelled out in the TU bylaws.

-National Staff
+Staff

-TU currently has over 220 staff, approximately 25 of whom are in the home office in Arlington, Va, outside of Washington, D.C.
+TU currently has over 230 staff, approximately 25 of whom are in the home office in Arlington, Va, just outside of Washington, D.C.
 The remaining staff is spread out in field offices around the country.
-A directory of TU staff, including contact information, is included on the TU national website.
+TU staff operate out of the following departments: